Jewish Indian theory

-Jewish Indian theory (or Hebraic Indian theory, or Jewish Amerindian theory) is the erroneous idea that some or all of the lost tribes of Israel had travelled to the Americas and that all or some of the Indigenous peoples of the Americas are of Israelite descent or were influenced by still-lost Jewish populations.
+The Jewish Indian theory (also called the Hebraic Indian theory or the Jewish Amerindian theory) is the erroneous idea that some or all of the lost tribes of Israel had travelled to the Americas and that all or some of the Indigenous peoples of the Americas are of Israelite descent or were influenced by still-lost Jewish populations.
 The theory was popular in the late seventeenth century following works by Menasseh Ben Israel, John Dury, and Thomas Thorowgood.

 Via the works of James Adair, Ethan Smith, and two Methodist Elders by the names of George Lane and Johnson Dunham, it had a lasting legacy through its influence on Mormon belief.

 History

 The belief that the Indigenous peoples of the Americas are of Israelite descent dates back to the fifteenth century.
 The discovery of the populated New World seemed to challenge Europeans' theories of human origins, with the question of how the origins of Indigenous peoples in the Americas fitted into scriptural history.
-Various ideas arose, including possible relationships to Egyptians, Phoenicians, Carthaginians, Vikings, Tartars, the Chinese people or Atlantis.
+Various ideas arose, including possible relationships to Egyptians, Phoenicians, Carthaginians, Vikings, Tatars, the Chinese people or Atlantis.
 However, the most popular idea to emerge was that the Indigenous peoples of the Americas were the descendants of the lost tribes of Israel.
 This theory thus neatly answered both the question of the Indigenous peoples' origins and what had happened to the lost tribes.
 The theory existed in a wider debate about whether peoples of the world had a monogenic origin in Adam or whether they had a polygenic origin, deriving from different creations.